 - Removal of light deposits, laitance, grease, oil, rubber deposits, rust, and flaky paint.

-- Cleaning and polishing steel.
+- Ideal for cleaning and polishing steel.

 Make sure to some research so you are equipped with the best tooling for the job.